-New Fixed size setting
+New Fixed size setting with scroll bars enabled

 Previously, you couldn’t set exact dimensions for text boxes.
 Even if you clicked and dragged a text box to your preferred size, it would resize to the height of the first line of text as soon as you started typing.
 With text autofit improvements, you have precise control over the size of your text box.

 Additionally, Storyline 360 handles text overflow better.
 That means text won’t overflow or shrink so you have control over how it fits within its box.